 Accessible by boat only, Long Island is a refuge rarity for camping.
 There are 20 campsites in five locations on the island.
 These, tent-only sites are primitive and available on a first-come, first-serve basis.
-There is one exception to this rule, during the early archery season for elk the sites must be reserved.
-Dates for the archery season vary but are ~ 3 weeks in September.
+There is one exception to this rule, during and one week prior to the early archery season for elk, the sites must be reserved.
+Dates for the archery season vary but are ~ 3 weeks in September, see Hunting page.
 During this time, campers are required to register and obtain a free camping permit for specific campsites.
-This can be done at the kiosk in the refuge parking lot.
+This can be done at the kiosk in the refuge parking lot across from the boat launch.
+Camping Permits Required September 3 - 22, 2022.

 Know Before You Go